DannnyzZ/OSFortify/README.md

   - Netstat: Displays active network connections and listening ports, along with the processes using them.
   - Autonomous System Numbers: Retrieves and displays information about the Autonomous System Number (ASN) for a given IP address using the ip-api.com service.
 Displays IP address, ASN, and AS Name if available.
   - Netstat: Displays active network connections and listening ports, along with the processes using them.

+ OSFortify 2.0
+- New module - Event Viewer - gives possibilities to retrieve choosen logs from the system.
+- New module - GPO Policies - gives possibilities to create backup of existing GPO's, implement OSFortify Security Baseline or restore to previous state of GPO policies.
+- New functions:
+  - PowerShell configurations
+  - Command prompt configurations
+  - Autorun
+  - User Account Control

 ---